rss logo

 • Optional, but if you have a recent architecture, set the most recent systems in the Compatibility Settings:

-• Optional, you can upgrade the key size to improve security:
+• Optional, but we can modify the key size to increase security:

-• To enable automatic deployment of the certificates via GPO, check the Autoenroll box for Domain Computers:
+• To enable automatic deployment of certificates via GPO, check the Autoenroll box for Domain Computers:

 Finally, click OK to create the template.

-• The NPS template should appear inside the Certificate Templates folder:
+• The NPS template should appear in the Certificate Templates folder:

 Authentication Server (NPS)